 - Date and time the port was provisioned.

 - Date and time the port information was last modified.

 - This indicates the last recorded route flap.
 Route flapping can be caused by a variety of hardware, software, and connection errors.

-The data center in which this port is located.
+This section also provides information about the data center in which the port is located.

 Device and media